 Why?
-Because girls in believe language is very important in contributing to and tackling stigma and shame around periods.
+Because girls believe language is very important in contributing to and tackling stigma and shame around periods.
 Using euphemisms and referring to ‘feminine hygiene’ or ‘sanitary products’ makes girls feel like periods are something to hide.

 End period poverty

 Why?
 Because 49% (Plan International UK) of girls have missed an entire day of school because of their period.
-Plus, a new survey from Plan International UK found one in five girls have changed to a less suitable period product and one in seven have had to borrow products from a friend due to cost issues.
+Plus, a survey from Plan International UK found one in five girls have changed to a less suitable period product and one in seven have had to borrow products from a friend due to cost issues.

 We are continuing to work with parliaments in Scotland, Wales and Northern Ireland to improve education about periods.

 Everyone can take action to end period shame and stigma.
 Pledge to talk openly about periods now.